 I am a freelance author and journalist based in Wales and London.
 Born in Liverpool I am the author of several literary biographies including lives of Franz Kafka, Aldous Huxley, Bruce Chatwin, Andrew Marvell and Matthew Arnold, five collections of poems, and two novels.
 My biography of Matthew Arnold was a New York Times Notable Book of the Year in 1997 and my biography of Aldous Huxley was shortlisted for the Marsh Biography Prize in 2003.
 My biography of Franz Kafka has been translated into nine languages.

 I am a regular contributor of poems, essays and reviews to a wide range of newspapers and literary magazines.
 In 1996 I was the inaugural Gladys Krieble Delmas Fellow at the British Library Centre for the Book and I am a Fellow of the Welsh Academy and a member of English PEN.
 I have lectured at literary festivals and universities in Britain, Europe and the United States.
-From 2003-2007 I was Royal Literary Fund Fellow at Queen Mary, University London and again at King’s College, London in 2010-11, where I run seminars on the fundamentals of good writing, and am a tutor in biography and creative non-fiction at the City Literary Institute in London.
+From 2003-2007 I was Royal Literary Fund Fellow at Queen Mary, University London and again at King’s College, London in 2010-11, where I later ran seminars on the fundamentals of good writing.
+I have also been a tutor in biography, travel-writing and creative non-fiction at the City Literary Institute in London.
 I lecture regularly at literary festivals.